Roshan-saud/1st-Sem/README.md

 # 🎓 1st Semester – BSc.
 CSIT

 Welcome to the **1st Semester** repository for **BSc.
 CSIT** students!
-This repository contains **lab reports** for all the practical subjects covered in the first semester.
+This repository contains **lab reports** for subjects mention below.

 ---